Google Cloud Platform best practice rules

 - Enable Auto-Upgrade for GKE Cluster Nodes

-Ensure that your Google Kubernetes Engine (GKE) clusters are using automatic upgrades for their nodes.
+Ensure that your Google Kubernetes Engine (GKE) cluster nodes are using automatic upgrades.

-- Enable GKE Cluster Node Encryption with Customer-Managed Keys
+- Enable GKE Cluster Node Encryption with Customer-Managed Encryption Keys

 Ensure that Integrity Monitoring is enabled for your Google Kubernetes Engine (GKE) cluster nodes.